Week by week

 Class 9 (Thursday)

-1. Coordinate reference systems review.
+1. Coordinate reference systems and vector data types review and quiz!

 Preparation for next class